 Burdock, Lessor Burdock, Little Burdock, Common Burdock, Louse-Bur, Button-Bur, Cuckoo-Button, Wild Rhubarb

-Arctium minus (Hill) Bernh. is the correct and accepted scientific name for Burdock.
+Arctium minus (Hill) Bernh. is the accepted scientific name for Burdock.
 It was named and described as such by Johann Jakob Bernhardi in Systematisches Verzeichnis der Pflanzen in 1800.
-It was first named described as Lappa minor by John Hill in Vegetable System in 1762.
+It was first named and described as Lappa minor by John Hill in Vegetable System in 1762.

 There is an abundance of Arctium minus (Burdock) here on the farm in a few areas south of the pond where they are partially shaded by the Chinese Elm and Mulberry trees.
 When I was a kid I always thought it was some kind of wild rhubarb.
 Well, I guess I was partly right since Wild Rhubarb is one of its common names.
 Other names include Lessor Burdock, Little Burdock, Common Burdock, Louse-Bur, Button-Bur, Cuckoo-Button.
 Arctium minus is sometimes confused with rhubarb, which is Rheum rhabarbarum.